 A mutilating hand injury is severe damage to the hand.
-The injury may include damage to bones, tendons, soft tissues, nerves, and skin.
-It can become a life-threatening condition.
+It will make it hard or impossible to use the hand.
+There may be damage to bones, tendons, tissues, nerves, and skin.

 © Nucleus Medical Media, Inc.

 Hand Care—American Society for Surgery of the Hand

 of Orthopaedic Surgeons

 Canadian Orthopaedic Foundation

 Fingertips injuries and amputations.
 American Academy of Orthopaedic Surgeons Ortho Info website.
 Available at: https://orthoinfo.aaos.org/en/diseases--conditions/fingertip-injuries-and-amputations.
 Accessed August 19, 2021.